python/cpython/Doc/library/sqlite3.rst

 to avoid `SQL injection attacks`_
 (see :ref:`sqlite3-placeholders` for more details).

-You can verify that the new rows were inserted by executing a ``SELECT`` query, this time iterating over the results of the query::
+We can verify that the new rows were inserted by executing a ``SELECT`` query, this time iterating over the results of the query::